 And remember to avoid adding any diseased foliage to the compost heap – you don’t want it contaminating your other plants!

-With permanent garden beds containing live, over-wintered perennials, support can be added at this stage to some taller, stalky plants (like larkspur, Russian sage, and pampas grass).
+With permanent garden beds containing live, over-wintered perennials, support can be added at this stage to some taller, stalky plants (like annual larkspur, delphinium, Russian sage, and pampas grass).
 This will help them to grow upright and correctly.